tkngaejcpi/peeker/README.md

 ## What is Peeker?

-**Peeker** is a web component that provide a preview window of your content.
+**Peeker** is a web component that provides a preview window of your content.

 Using **Peeker** as a web component, you: